TigerMax007/python-fullsms/README.rst

     (credit remaining uses ',' now instead of '.')
   * Print the number of chars used when sending
   * Accept messages on stdin
+  * Option to output only the amount when using 'check'

 * v0.1.0 - 2012-08-20